castorini/anserini/docs/experiments-cord19-extra.md

 cd ..
 git clone https://github.com/castorini/gooselight2.git
 ```
-Then navigate into the `gooselight2/covid` directory, and run the following commands:
+Then navigate into the `gooselight2/covid` directory, and run the following commands, if a `yarn` error occurs with `rails db:migrate` run `yarn install --check-files` to update yarn:

 ```
 bundle install